 Let’s look at a few strong, clear mission statements.
 For instance, Google says: “…our mission [is] to organize the world’s information and make it universally accessible and useful.”
-Amazon’s mission, which it has followed since its founding is, “to be Earth’s most customer-centric company, where customers can find and discover anything they might want to buy online, and … to offer its customers the lowest possible prices.”
-Next, take a look at Southwest Airlines’ mission (which they refer to as their purpose): “To connect people to what’s important in their lives through friendly, reliable, and low-cost air travel.”
+Amazon’s mission, which it has followed since its founding, is “to be Earth’s most customer-centric company, where customers can find and discover anything they might want to buy online, and … to offer its customers the lowest possible prices.”
+Next, look at Southwest Airlines’ mission (which they refer to as their purpose): “To connect people to what’s important in their lives through friendly, reliable, and low-cost air travel.”

-Notice that these mission statements contain very few words even though they are enormous companies!
+Notice that these mission statements contain very few words, even though they are enormous companies!
 Those few words describe what they do every day.
 Amazon’s job is not to organize the world’s information.
 Likewise, Southwest Airlines does not set out to help customers shop online.
-Also, note that these missions don’t describe what the companies will do “someday,” but rather they tell what the company does (or aims to do) every day.
+Also, note that these missions don’t describe what the companies will do “someday” but instead tell what the company does (or aims to do) every day.
 They are focused on verbs – organize, offer, make, connect – the actions that the company is committing to.

 So your mission statement describes in just a short sentence or two what your business will do every day.
 This is what you promise your customers will get if they come to you.
 You may do it imperfectly – we’re still human, after all.
 But to the best of your ability, this is what you do every time you interact with a client.

 A clear and concise mission statement is good for you, your employees, subcontractors, and clients.
 It will:

 - help you quickly decide whether a course of action is right or wrong for your business;

 - give guidance to your employees and subs, reminding them of where their focus should be;

 - introduce you to clients, helping them quickly grasp what your company offers.